CSC322-Grinnell/imagine-grinnell/Docker.md

 ##### The node_modules anonymous volume is out of sync with your `yarn.lock`
 This usually happens after pulling in new changes, even after rebuilding the rails container.

+The easy way to fix this is by running `docker-compose up -V` once instead of `docker-compose up`.

-You can fix this by destroying all docker volumes in the project, with `docker-compose down -v`.
+You can also fix this by destroying all docker volumes in the project, with `docker-compose down -v`.
 Note that this will also delete your database, so you'll need to run `docker-compose run bin/initialize.sh` afterwards.

+There is one more possibility, though it is rarer.
+If `yarn` is out of date, then this can also show up.
+This can be fixed by doing a full rebuild of docker without any build cache, i.e. `docker-compose build --no-cache rails`.

 # Common Docker pitfalls
  - You can only have only one functional `docker-compose` process per `docker-compose.yml`.